It was a passionate start, like I’d found my soulmate.

 Turns out during his work-away trips, he was living a double life:

-My mind replayed a montage of memories that felt like light bulbs going off.
+My mind replayed a montage of memories that felt like light bulbs going off:

-Oh, that’s why he missed his flight.
+Oh, that’s why he missed his flight that time.

 Oh, that explains the cum I found on his camper van sheets.